 - Indication for the EAS in overload status.

 - IP address of the EAS.

+The AF measures the N6 delay of candidate DNAI(s) for traffic flows between candidate L-PSA(s) and the EAS in the local part of the DN and provides information to the local EASDF.

+Editor’s note: Whether how the local EASDF obtains the N6 delay and if there is additional information needed for the AF to measure the N6 delay is FFS.

 7-9.
 During PDU Session Establishment, the SMF selects the local EASDF and EAS Discovery Procedure with EASDF is performed taking into account the N6 delay and the EAS load information available in the local EASDF.